jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ModelingModels.rst

 Surface and Mass Fractal
 ------------------------

-This model was developed for analysis of cement fractal systems, see : https://www.nature.com/articles/nmat1871, for more details see :ref:`Fractal model<model.Fractal>`.
-Siumilarly top Unified fit, if you can use dedicated Fractals model tool, use that one.
+This model was developed for analysis of cement fractal systems, see : https://www.nature.com/articles/nmat1871, for more details see :ref:`Fractal model <model.Fractal>`.
+Similarly top Unified fit, if you can use dedicated Fractals model tool, use that one.
 It is simpler to use.

 Summary of theory is presented here as well as in page for dedicated model tool.
-The model predicts :math:`Q^{-Dv}`scattering (i.e. between Q -1 and Q -3 ) for mass- or volume fractals, and :math:`Q^{6-Ds}`scattering (i.e. between Q -3 and Q -4 ) for surface-fractals.
+The model predicts Q\ :sup:`Dv`\  scattering (i.e. between Q\ :sup:`-1`\  and Q\ :sup:`-3`\  ) for mass- or volume fractals, and Q\ :sup:`6-Ds`\   scattering (i.e. between Q\ :sup:`-3`\  and Q\ :sup:`-4`\ ) for surface-fractals.
 In the model function for dΣ/dΩ as a function of Q, there are four components:

 dΣ/dΩ = {VOLUME FRACTAL + SINGLE GLOBULE} TERM + SURFACE FRACTAL + FLAT BACKGROUND SCATTERING